waggle-sensor/sage-website/docs/about/architecture.md

 > Details & source code: https://github.com/waggle-sensor/lambda-triggers

-## Waggle Nodes
+## Nodes

-The Waggle nodes are the edge computing component of the cyberinfrastructure.
-All Waggle nodes consist of 3 items:
+Nodes are the edge computing component of the cyberinfrastructure.
+All nodes consist of 3 items:
 1. **Persisent storage** for housing downloaded [plugins](#what-is-a-plugin) and caching published data before it is transferred to the node's Beehive
 2. **CPU and GPU compute modules** where [plugins](#what-is-a-plugin) are executed and perform the accelerated inferences
 3. **Sensors** such as environment sensors, cameras and [LiDAR systems](https://en.wikipedia.org/wiki/Lidar)

 ![Figure 5: Waggle Node Overview](./images/node_overview_01.svg)

-Waggle nodes enable @ the edge fast computation, leveraging the large non-volatile storage to handle caching of high frequency data (including images, audio and video) in the event the node is "offline" from its Beehive.
+Sage/Waggle nodes enable @ the edge fast computation, leveraging the large non-volatile storage to handle caching of high frequency data (including images, audio and video) in the event the node is "offline" from its Beehive.
 Through expansion ports the nodes support the adding and removing of sensors to fully customize the node deployments for the particular deployment environment.

 Overall, even though the nodes may use different CPU architectures and different sensor configurations, they all leverage the same [Waggle Edge Stack (WES)](#waggle-edge-stack-wes) to run [plugins](#what-is-a-plugin).

-### Wild Waggle Node
+### Wild Sage/Waggle Node

-The Wild Waggle Node is a custom built weather-proof enclosure intended for remote outdoor installation.
+The Wild Sage Node (or Wild Waggle Node) is a custom built weather-proof enclosure intended for remote outdoor installation.
 The node features software and hardware resilience via the [custom Waggle operating system](https://github.com/waggle-sensor/wildnode-image) and [custom Wagman circuit board](https://github.com/waggle-sensor/wagman).
 Internal to the node is a power supply and PoE network switch supporting the addition of sensors through standard Ethernet (PoE), USB and other embedded protocols via the node expansion ports.

 ![Figure 6: Wild Waggle Node Overview](./images/node_wild_01.svg)